Pennsylvania Online Casino Revenue Nears $100 Million

 Between all the casino operators, a total of $95,287,972 was spent on casino gaming across slots and table games last month.
 The biggest share of that went to Hollywood Casino, with more than $33.5 million earned.

 March 2021 was the 13th straight month of growth for Hollywood Casino.
-They even grew in February this year when the market as a whole contracted a bit.
+They even grew in February this year when the market as a whole slightly contracted.

-Revenue for Hollywood Casino in March 2021 was almost 13 times as much as their revenue March 2020, and was higher than the entire market in March of last year.
+Revenue for Hollywood Casino in March 2021 was almost 13 times as much as the same month the previous year, and was higher than the entire market in March 2020.

 The only operator that is even close to Hollywood Casino is BetRivers, under the Rivers-Philadelphia license, who banked more than $27 million in March, an improvement of around $10 million over their February numbers.